influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 ## Take AWS snapshot with EBS volumes

-1. Set up at least two EBS volumes: one for your OS root directory and one for your InfluxDB data:
+Set up at least two EBS volumes, one for your OS root directory and one for your InfluxDB data.

+1. Copy all Enterprise cluster data to a separate EBS volume for backup, including the following directories:

+  - For meta nodes: `/meta`
+  - For data nodes: `/data`, `/hh`, `/wal`, and `/meta`

-  a.
-Create a VM with OS of choice.
+2. Create a virtual machine (VM) with your operating system (OS).
-  b.
-Create a secondary storage device (EBS) that's associated with the VM.
+3. Create a secondary storage device (EBS) and associate it with your VM.
-  c.
-Create filesystem on secondary device using fdisk and mkfs.
+4. Create filesystem on secondary device using `fdisk` and `mkfs`.
-  d.
-Create directory structure for influx on secondary device (we use /influxdb).
+5. Create directory structure for InfluxDB on secondary device (`/influxdb`).
-  e.
-Set VM to mount secondary device as '/influxdb' by changing the /etc/fstab.
+6. Set VM to mount secondary device as `/influxdb` by changing the path to `/etc/fstab`.
-  f.
-Download and install Influx, then stop service if it starts.
+7. Download and install InfluxDB, and then stop `influxdb` service if it starts.
-  g.
-Change storage location for influx files from inside the configuration files.
+8. Change storage location for InfluxDB files in InfluxDB configuration files from:

     ```
     "/var/lib/influxdb/"